deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/README.md

 ![Falco DaemonSet](../../images/650-runtime-audit-engine/falco_daemonset.svg)
 <!--- Source: https://docs.google.com/drawings/d/1NZ91z8NXNiuS50ybcMoMsZI3SbQASZXJGLANdaNNm_U --->

-> NOTE: Falco developers recommend deploying Falco as a systemd unit for maximum security.
+> Falco developers recommend deploying Falco as a systemd unit for maximum security.
 > However, a Kubernetes cluster with the autoscaling feature enabled makes it hard to operate.
 > Additional security mechanisms of Deckhouse (implemented by other modules), such as multitenancy and admission policy control, provide the required level of security to mitigate attacks on the Falco DaemonSet.